tenkirin/winkled/README.md

        npm run reg
        ```

-1. Execute generated file in `./dist` directory and reboot the computer.
+1. Execute the generated file `remap.winkled.*`  in `./dist` directory and reboot the computer.

-> [!NOTE]
+### Recover

-> To remove all remappings and recover to the system default, delete the config file `remappings.winkled.json`, then re-run npm scripts.
+To remove all remappings and recover to the system default:

+1. Delete the configuration file `remappings.winkled.json`.

+1. Run npm scripts as mentioned above.

+1. Execute the generated file `recover.winkled.*` in `./dist` directory and reboot the computer.

 ## License